nguyenhuy0905/simple-utest/README.md

 ![Syntax demo](./doc/img/testfile-demo.jpg)
 ---
 ### Disclaimer
+- This is mainly designed for Linux.
+    - If you're on MacOS or any POSIX-compliant OS, you probably still can use this well
+    - If you're on Windows, I have bad news for you
 - Due to the use of `__attribute__` and `0b` in the code, this is only compatible with compilers that support such features (`gcc`, `clang`, and perhaps more)
 - Well, technically also a convenient utility for my _other, left-behind_ project.
 - If you want something that is as straightforward but much more featureful, check out [Criterion](https://github.com/Snaipe/Criterion).
 This, for now, is meant for my learning this language.
 - Due to the design of this utility, running tests concurrently or multi-threadedly is very difficult.
-You can still spawn threads and run your program however, just be sure that what is passed into assertions is the final result of the multi-thread process
+You can still spawn threads and run your program however, just be sure that what is passed into assertions is the final result of the multi-thread process.
 ---
 ### Installation: build from source
 - Make sure you have `clang` (version 17 or higher) installed.
 (Older versions may work but it's not a guarantee) (`gcc` will work as well, but will need a tiny extra step)